Seneca-BSA/bsa/docs/seh500/lab5.md

     - use R1 as the counter for vowel
     - use R2 as the counter for non-vowel

-1. For the code above, at the end of execution, take a screenshot of your register bank, and your memory space showing the string then copy your code into Blackboard.
+    For the code above, at the end of execution, take a screenshot of your register bank, and your memory space highlighting the string then copy your screenshot and code into Blackboard.

 ## Reference